indre-idenfy/Documentation/pages/ResultCallback.md

 - Ensure that the provided endpoint can be reached from internet.
 - Ensure that your SSL is set up correctly (if using https).
 - Ensure that you are **actually** not getting a callback and your framework is not accidentally returning some other HTTP response e.g. 422 or 500.

-## FAQ

-#### How do I differentiate which (manual or automatic) verification a callback represents?

-All the necessary information lies in the `status` field of a callback.
-If `autoDocument` with `autoFace` fields are not empty and `manualDocument` with `manualFace` are empty - it means the callback represents automatic verification.
-If `manualDocument` with `manualFace` fields are not empty - it means the callback represents manual verification.